 All the Insurance policies were renewed and changed to Replacement Value, with a much higher premium than the previous arrangement.

 When Sheikalmudi and Murugali factories became defunct after Mayura was commissioned, we had called for tenders to sell them as junk.
 To our surprise, the price quoted was way below our expectations.
 In fact, a couple of guys wanted us to pay them for dismantling them and taking the material away!
 When I was informed on the phone that Sheikalmudi Factory was on fire, I asked for the Insurance policy and was relieved that the premium had been duly paid.
 With that information, I went to Mr Alagappan’s room and told him about the fire and the amount we are likely to get as Insurance Compensation.
-We celebrated.
+We were very relieved.

 Another interesting aside.
 The entire factory site was a heap of ashes, burnt, twisted metal, burnt wires, half burnt pipes and so on.
 But the Australian coal, stored in the vicinity was intact !!!
 We later had trouble persuading the Mayura Factory Tea Maker to start using the Australian coal!
 He said, “Sir, this coal did not burn when the whole factory burnt down, how will it burn in my driers ?”